Ghana

 We are constantly connecting existing local, regional, and international expertise to strengthen the technical, institutional, and human capacities of Ghanaian organisations.

-As a result, 219 extension agents from the department of agriculture, lead and champion farmers from farmer-based organisations, and crop officers from Ministry of Food and Agriculture have been capacitated to support farmers to make climate-smart decisions on farm management such as land preparation, seed selection, soil treatment, planting, and harvesting.
+As a result, 219 extension agents from the Department of Agriculture and lead farmers from farmer-based organisations as well as 68 journalists from national and community media have been capacitated by AICCRA partners to support farmers to make climate-smart decisions on farm management such as land preparation, seed selection, soil treatment, planting, and harvesting.

-AICCRA Ghana is facilitating public and private stakeholder partnerships to:
+AICCRA Ghana is facilitating public and private stakeholder partnerships to develop and deploy decision support tools:

-With AICCRA’s support, the Council for Scientific and Industrial Research (CSIR-INSTI) is working with other stakeholders to develop and host the Agricultural Data (Ag-Data) Hub, a demand-driven digital data exchange platform for information and data sharing for fact-based decision making among players in the agricultural value chain, including smallholder farmers and policy makers.
+With AICCRA’s support, CSIR - Institute for Scientific and Technological Information (CSIR-INSTI) is working with other stakeholders to develop and host the Ag-Innovation Data Hub, Ghana (AIDH-Ghana), a demand-driven digital data exchange platform for information and data sharing for fact-based decision making among players in the agricultural value chain, including smallholder farmers and policymakers.
+AICCRA is working with national partners to integrate the hub into other national infrastructure and institutional systems.

 Mainstreaming gender and social inclusion